Doha North Sewage Treatment Works (DNSTW), Qatar

 Phase two of the project has been contracted to Vinci Construction Grands Projets, Entrepose Contracting and QDVC.
 This contract is valued at QR1.78bn ($489m).

-Ultra Construction and Engineering is responsible for carrying out the third phase of construction.
+Ultra Construction and Engineering is responsible for the construction of main complex of the sewage and sewerage lines.
 The contract is worth QR1.3bn ($352m).

-Marubeni Corporation is responsible for the last phase of the project under a QR1.3bn ($352m) contract.
-The company further subcontracted Qatar Building Company (QBC) to carry out the construction works for the last phase.
+Marubeni Corporation is responsible for the construction of sewage pumping station for TSE 3 under a QR1.3bn ($352m) contract.
+The company further subcontracted Qatar Building Company (QBC) to carry out the construction works for sewage pumping station, pipelines and mains.

 Key players involved with Qatar's DNSTW

 Rotork is supplying its IQ Pro intelligent electric valve actuation technology to assist in the operations of the wastewater treatment plant.
 Mechanical and electrical installation works at the project site are being carried out by AMEM.